tkrasny/CloudAssignments/README.md

     * /songs                    : Deletes all songs
     * /songs/{song_id}          : Deletes a particular song from the queue

 A summary of your throughput measurements and a discussion of what they mean.

+    I ran 3 trial groups, of 50, 500, and 1000 consequetive requests for the following 5 requests:
+    * GET (no songs populated)
+    * POST
+    * PUT
+    * GET (songs populated)
+    * DELETE

+    For each, the average

     Is the throughput higher or lower than what you expected?
         Lower.
 My initial expectations were set by the vague understanding of APIs I was operating with- I pictured them as a lightning-fast interface between frontend and backend.
 While roughly 10 calls a second is not slow in "real-world" time, this seems slow for the low-stress single-client simulation I ran.

     What are the fundamental limits to the performance of your system?
         For my throughput testing, it's single-threaded- that is, each API call must wait for the previous to finish before the next is initiated.
 The performance could likely be boosted if the throughput was measured over the span of multiple clients.

+        Additionally, the storage of data is quite poor for scalability (a locally-stored list of dictionaries).
+        This is not a particularly robust or safe way of storing data, as after each session it is lost.

     What does this mean if you want to run such a service at a large scale?
+        For the first issue mentioned, running the server over some sort of distributed system such as Condor would swiftly and concisely address this issue.
+Granted, this might mean the server hosting the fastAPI might need an upgrade as well, however this would remove this bottleneck.

+        Secondly, tieing the API to an actual backend database or similar would resolve the issue of data persistence and scalability.
+Granted, adding an extra layer of communication could slow turnaround times slightly, but the benefit of enhanced scalability likely outweighs this drawback.